Compare Vitamins and Supplements: Multivitamins, Omega-3s & Turmeric

 Vitamin A

 Consuming too much vitamin A may interfere with the ability of vitamin D to work properly.
-Additionally, according to the Harvard School of Public Health, “it is preferable to choose a multivitamin supplement that has all or the vast majority of its vitamin A in the form of beta-carotene.”
-While all 600 mcg of Basic One’s vitamin A are non-toxic beta carotene, only 304.5 mcg (29%) of Centrum Adults’ vitamin A comes from beta carotene.
+Additionally, according to the Harvard School of Public Health, “it is preferable to choose a multivitamin supplement that has all or the vast majority of its vitamin A in the form of beta-carotene†.”
+While all 600 mcg of Basic One’s vitamin A is non-toxic beta carotene, only 304.5 mcg (29%) of Centrum Adults’ vitamin A comes from beta carotene.

 Vitamin C